Let's be friends

 Steps to apply

 1. 1.
-Fill out the student screener
+Fill out the applicant screener

-The student screener form is a highly scientific way for us to determine if you will flourish in this type of learning environment.
+The screener form is a highly scientific way for us to determine if you will flourish in this type of learning environment.
 It was created by Chat GPT 5.
 We don’t even know how it works.
 We just know it does.
 Good luck!

 Take these quick surveys too: survey-a, survey-b